WTCM (AM): 1990s-present

 In 2012, Christal Frost joined the morning programming as producer and co-host.
 Christal has been affiliated with several other Northern Michigan stations since 2006.
+In 2014 she started hosting her own show from 10am to noon.
+The show ended in 2022.

-In January 2014, WTCM NewsTalk 580 introduced The Afternoon Drive to replace the Sean Hannity slot 3pm- 6pm weekdays.
-Norm Jones (Until his recent death) and Bill Froehlich hosted the show and focused on a variety of local news topics.
-The Christal Frost Show replaced the Norm Jones Show from 10am-12pm.
-Her show, referred to as "a different kind of talk" focuses on local and regional news, interviews and entertainment.
-In December, 2016, Red Eye Radio replaced Coast to Coast AM.
+In January 2014, WTCM NewsTalk 580 introduced The Afternoon Drive to replace the Sean Hannity slot 3 to 6pm weekdays.
+Norm Jones and Bill Froehlich hosted the show and focused on a variety of local news topics.
+Norm Jones died in 2020.
+Sean Hannity has since returned to the time slot and Bill Froehlich now hosts a show on WWTV in Cadillac.

+In December, 2016, Red Eye Radio replaced Coast to Coast AM overnights.

+WTCM was a Rush Limbaugh affiliate until his death in 2022.
+His noon to 3pm time slot was briefly filled by Clay Travis and Buck Sexton from Premiere Radio Networks.
+The station now airs Dan Bongino from Westwood One during this time.

+Local media personality Vic McCarty took over the 10am to noon slot in 2022 from Christal Frost.
+McCarty, who previously worked at competitors WZTC and WMKT, is also host of The Big Beer Show.